This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Each one has a special meaning that has been cherished since ancient times.

-Tanabata is a festival held on July 7th, named after the Milky Way that spreads across the night sky.
+●Tanabata is a festival held on July 7th, which is associated with the Milky Way that spreads across the night sky.

-This is a romantic day when Orihime and Hikoboshi are said to be able to meet just once a year.
+This is a romantic day when Orihime and Hikoboshi are said to be able to meet only once a year.

-Why not write your wishes on strips of paper and hang them on bamboo leaves with your family and friends?
+Why not write your wishes on strips of paper with your family and friends and hang them on bamboo leaves?

-For example, "I hope you will study better."
+For example, "I hope you get better at studying."

-Imagine your wishes reaching the heavens at night, beneath the swaying bamboo leaves and Tanabata decorations .
+It's fun to imagine your wishes reaching the heavens at night under the swaying bamboo leaves of Tanabata decorations .

 I'm sure you'll want to decorate it again next year.

-Summer festivals are celebrations where towns and regions come together to enjoy themselves.
+●Summer Festivals <br>Summer festivals are festivals that bring together towns and regions to enjoy themselves.

 There are lots of fun things to do, such as shaved ice, yakisoba, and goldfish scooping .

-Wear a yukata and walk through the city at night with your family and friends.
+Wearing a yukata, you can walk through the city at night with your family and friends.

-The lights of the food stalls sparkle and happy voices can be heard from all around.
+The lights of the food stalls sparkle and cheerful voices can be heard from all around.

-When you hear the Bon Odori music and join the dancing circle, you'll feel as if you've traveled back in time.
+As the Bon Odori music plays and you join the dance circle, you'll feel as if you've traveled back in time.

-At this moment, memories of the summer festival will be etched deep in your heart.
+At this moment, memories of the summer festival will be deeply etched in your heart.

-This event can be considered the climax of the summer festival and is a moment that will create lifelong memories.
+This event can be considered the climax of the summer festival, and is a moment that will truly create memories that will last a lifetime.

 The colorful fireworks that spread across the night sky will capture your heart in an instant.